dbrgn/threema-gateway-rs/README.md

 Take a look at the examples in the `examples/` directory to see how they're implemented.

+Generate a new keypair:

+    cargo run --example generate_keypair

 Lookup public key:

     cargo run --example lookup_pubkey -- <our_id> <secret> <their_id>